Government spending articles

 The Office of Insular Affairs is a subdivision of the US Department of the Interior responsible for overseeing federal administration of the US territories.
 The agency works to ensure that the territories receive appropriate federal support and services and coordinates with territorial governments to address their needs.
 It was established in 1934.

-Updates annuallyWhat does the Agency for Healthcare Research and Quality (AHRQ) do?
+Updates annuallyWhat does the Centers for Medicare and Medicaid Services (CMS) do?

 Updates annuallyWhat does the Pipeline and Hazardous Materials Safety Administration (PHMSA) do?